 What should you do if you get a notice for a preliminary inquiry?
 You should appear for the preliminary inquiry

 at the date and time designated or within five (5) business days of receipt if a time is not given.
-The hearing will be cancelled if an attorney enters an appearance to represent you.
+The hearing will be canceled if an attorney enters an appearance to represent you.
 As you will see below, we advise getting an attorney in advance of your Preliminary Inquiry Maryland.

-This is important for a lot of a reasons.
+This is important for a lot of reasons.
 For example, you may have been arrested for something you think is minor like an assault second degree.
 But, this charge carries significant jail time.
 You have the right to a jury trial in this case.
 You should retain your attorney prior to the preliminary inquiry hearing.
 If you retain an attorney, and they enter their appearance prior to the preliminary inquiry hearing date, you don’t have to appear for the hearing

 Preliminary Inquiry Maryland: Get a Maryland Attorney Before Then!

-If you have been served with charges and your paperwork shows Preliminary Inquiry Maryland and a date, start acting now!
-We see client after client was precious time when deciding whether to get a lawyer and to pay a lawyer.
+If you have been served with charges and your paperwork shows Preliminary Inquiry Maryland and date, start acting now!
+We see client after client was a precious time when deciding whether to get a lawyer and to pay a lawyer.
 It is a very important decision but you must act not only diligently, but swiftly.
 Judges can become very displeased if you do not have an attorney in time for your trial date.
 The judge will remind you that if you take too long they may make you try the case with you as your own lawyer.
 This is never a good idea.
 We have another post on why you need a Maryland criminal lawyer here.

 Failing to get an attorney, and then deciding to represent your self at trial can cause a mountain of trouble for you.
 This can include, but is not limited to:

 - Limit Your Time to Make Discovery Demands Prior to Trial Because You Didn’t make the deadline for your Preliminary Inquiry Maryland.